Some posts contain compensated links. Please read this disclaimer for more info.

 Nightclubs pump out baselines until the sun is long up, especially at the weekends.
 You can also find several high-class wine bars, cocktails bars, beer establishments, and a fantastic Irish bar where you can catch all the latest sporting action and enjoy a glass of Guinness if that’s your thing!

-The winding streets off the main Istiklal Street are certainly to be explored.
-You’ll find live music, and some amazing seafood restaurants once more.
-These tend to be a little cheaper than the ones you’ll find under the Galata Bridge, probably because you don’t get the waterfront view.
+The winding streets of the main Istiklal Street are certainly to be explored.
+You’ll find live music and some amazing seafood restaurants once more.
+These tend to be a little cheaper than those you’ll find under the Galata Bridge, probably because you don’t get the waterfront view.

 Such is the quality of the nightlife in Taksim; you have people visiting the district solely for that very reason, locals and international visitors.

-The nightlife in Sultanahmet is pretty low-key, so if you want to enjoy a full-on night out, you’re best advised to get a taxi to nearby Taksim.
-If you want to enjoy a traditional Turkish meal, be serenaded by musicians and retire early to bed, Sultanahmet is a excellent choice.
+The Sultanahmet nightlife is pretty low-key, so if you want to enjoy a full-on night out, you’re best advised to get a taxi to nearby Taksim.
+If you want to enjoy a traditional Turkish meal, be serenaded by musicians, and retire early to bed, Sultanahmet is an excellent choice.

-There are several coffee shops and small bars which stay open a little later, but you will find that after midnight, Sultanahmet is very, very quiet.
+There are several coffee shops and small bars that stay open a little later, but you will find that Sultanahmet is very quiet after midnight.
 That isn’t a bad thing if you want a less full-on type of break, especially if you’ve been busy sightseeing in the day.